President Trump tried to say 'You're hired' to Bill Gates

-President Donald Trump has been saying "You're fired" https://www.nytimes.com/interactive/2018/03/16/us/politics/all-the-major-firings-and-resignations-in-trump-administration.html.
+President Donald Trump has been saying "You're fired" a lot lately.
 But he reportedly tried to hire a new science adviser.

 Bill Gates, the billionaire co-founder of Microsoft, met with Trump in March.
 During that meeting the two talked about a universal flu vaccine, and Trump asked Gates if he wanted to be the White House science adviser, Gates told STAT News in an interview.